DaemonEngine/Daemon/README.md

 ℹ️ We provide ready-to-use downloads for the Unvanquished game on the Unvanquished [download page](https://unvanquished.net/download/), builds of the Dæmon engine are included.

+<code style="color : red">!!!
+Daemon-vulkan builds are currently not included, you have to build it yourself !!!</code>

 ℹ️ The repository of the source code for the game logic of Unvanquished can be found [there](https://github.com/Unvanquished/Unvanquished).

 ## Workspace requirements

-To fetch and build Dæmon, you'll need:
+To fetch and build Dæmon-vulkan, you'll need:
 `git`,
 `cmake`,
-and a C++14 compiler.
+and a C++23 compiler.

 The following are actively supported:
-`gcc` ≥ 9,
+`gcc` ≥ 14,
-`clang` ≥ 11,
+`clang` ≥ 19,
-Visual Studio/MSVC (at least Visual Studio 2019).
+Visual Studio/MSVC (at least Visual Studio 2022 17.4).

 ## Dependencies